- Iceland Removes All Domestic and Border Restrictions

 Guide to Iceland makes sure that every customer receives the services they have purchased.
 Guide to Iceland will always offer alternative options or free upgrades if a customer books a service with a company that can not deliver it.
-As in many countries, COVID-19 put a strain on Icelandic businesses.
 However, now that the border has reopened without restriction, Icelandic businesses offering tours and other services throughout the country are fully prepared to welcome travelers back.

-Restaurants, bars, nightclubs, tours, and other attractions remain open and are now able to accept customers without disturbance to their services and hours of operation.
-This makes it the perfect time to plan your visit to this magnificent island.
+Restaurants, bars, nightclubs, tours, and other attractions remain open and accept customers without disturbance to their services and hours of operation.

 Iceland’s main attraction, nature, has remained open even when restrictions were in place.